linuxserver/docker-mods/README.md

-# Transmission Web Control - Transmission UI Mod
+# TrguiNG - Remote GUI for Transmission torrent daemon

-This mod adds Transmission Web Control to Transmission, to be installed/updated during container start.
+This mod adds TrguiNG to Transmission, to be installed/updated during container start.

-In Transmission docker arguments, set an environment variable `DOCKER_MODS=linuxserver/mods:transmission-transmission-web-control`
+In Transmission docker arguments, set an environment variable `DOCKER_MODS=linuxserver/mods:transmission-trguing`

-If adding multiple mods, enter them in an array separated by `|`, such as `DOCKER_MODS=linuxserver/mods:transmission-transmission-web-control|linuxserver/mods:transmission-mod2`
+If adding multiple mods, enter them in an array separated by `|`, such as `DOCKER_MODS=linuxserver/mods:transmission-trguing|linuxserver/mods:transmission-mod2`

 ## Notes